Introduction to Presto and commonly asked questions

 What is Presto and what are its use cases?

-Presto was originally designed at Facebook as they had a need to run interactive queries against large data warehouses in Hadoop.
-It was designed specifically to fill the gap/need to be able to run fast queries against data warehouses storing petabytes of data.
+Presto was initially designed at Facebook as they needed to run interactive queries against large data warehouses in Hadoop.
+It was explicitly designed to fill the gap/need to be able to run fast queries against data warehouses storing petabytes of data.

 Presto is a SQL based querying engine that uses an MPP architecture to scale out.
 Because it is a querying engine only, it separates compute and storage relying on connectors to integrate with other data sources to query against.
 In this capacity, it excels against other technologies in the space providing the ability to query against: